andock/andock/docs/configuration/hooks.md

 # Hooks
 With hooks you can define what happens while build or deploy.
-Hooks are [ansible tasks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#tasks-list) which are exectued by andock while the build or deploy phase and after the build and deploy phase.
+Hooks are [ansible tasks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#tasks-list) which are exectued by Andock while the build or deploy phase and after the build and deploy phase.

 ## Hooks overview: